-As a musical theatre performer, you must be passionate, creative, and be able to form a deep connection with your story, character and audience.
+As a musical theatre performer, you must be passionate and creative, and be able to form a deep connection with your story, character and audience.

-Guildford School of Acting (GSA) is one of the UK’s leading accredited drama schools, providing dedicated conservatoire training within a purpose-built environment.
+Guildford School of Acting (GSA) is one of the UK’s leading accredited drama schools, providing dedicated conservatoire training in a purpose-built environment.

 What you will study

-This intensive course is specifically designed to equip participants in the ‘triple-threat’ musical theatre disciplines of acting, singing and dancing.
+This intensive MA is specifically designed to equip participants in the ‘triple-threat’ musical theatre disciplines of acting, singing and dancing.

-On this course we place a very strong emphasis on the practical acquisition of technical skills (taught within technical skills classes) together with a dedicated focus on professional development.
+On this course, we place a strong emphasis on the practical acquisition of technical skills (taught within technical skills classes) together with a dedicated focus on professional development.
 We provide you with opportunities to combine these skills into musical theatre rehearsal projects and public performances.

-In addition, you will attend seminars in contextual and theoretical studies, alongside masterclasses led by industry professionals in audition technique and repertoire.
+In addition, you'll attend seminars in contextual and theoretical studies, alongside masterclasses led by industry professionals in audition technique and repertoire.